mfaustin/ProjectTwo558/data_channel_is_lifestyle.md

 groups 2 and 3.
 The horizontal axis lists word count, and the vertical axis lists the percentage of content with that word count.
 A divergence of the colored lines suggests that the number of words differs in content with the fewest and most shares.
+At any given percentage of content (y-value), curves further to the right correspond to more words within the associated `shares` group.
+Groups with curves that are further to the left indicate fewer words in that percentage of content.

 ``` r
 # Create variable to for binning the shares